adarshguptacse18/agentic-ai-day/agentic_ai/task_prompt.md

 Current Context: Use current date for Asia/Kolkata timezone otherwise assume default current date is July 27, 2025.

-### Request type - Generate data for "Insights" screen
+### If Input text - Generate data for "Insights" screen

 Assumptions for Prediction/Savings:
 For "running low" alerts, infer typical consumption patterns from purchase history.